geek-cookbook/geek-cookbook/manuscript/kubernetes/cluster/index.md

+---
+description: Choosing HOW to deploy Kubernetes
+---
 # Kubernetes Cluster

 There are an ever-increasing amount of ways to deploy and run Kubernetes.
 The primary distinction to be aware of is whether to fork out for a managed Kubernetes instance or not.
 Managed instances have some advantages, which I'll detail below, but these come at additional cost.